Green Tara Practice Weekend

 Tara means ‘Star’ in Sanskrit.
 Her Tibetan name, Drolma, means “rescuer”.
 She is able to guide or rescue beings from the eight outer fears i.e the fears of lions, elephants, fire, snakes, thieves, water, bondage, and evil spirits, and from the eight inner fears i.e the fears of pride, ignorance, anger, jealousy, wrong views, attachment, miserliness, and deluded doubts.

 Chöje Akong Rinpoche, the founder of Tara Rokpa centre, requested that Green Tara Prayers be done at TRC daily.
 With that in mind, we will be dedicating this weekend to Tara study, reflection and practice.
 We’ll listen to various teachings on Tara, go through the text together, look at the short versions of the puja, learn the mudras and the use of the bell and dorje, investigate the symbolism, draw the deity to aid in our visualisation and do several sessions of practice each day.

-This full moon weekend is aimed at all practitioners wanting to deepen their understanding of Green Tara deity meditation, and do in depth practice.
+This new moon weekend is aimed at all practitioners wanting to deepen their understanding of Green Tara deity meditation, and do in depth practice.

-The retreat will be guided by Pippa Cope and other senior students.
+The retreat will be guided by senior students.

 To book, click here.